xdg_wm_base

 tiled_rightsince 26

-The surface’s right edge is tiled
+the surface’s right edge is tiled

 The window is currently in a tiled layout and the right edge is considered to be adjacent to another part of the tiling grid.